HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/dx_picker/installation/index.md

 # Installing and Deploying DX Picker

 This document contains instructions on how to install and deploy DX Picker.
+DX Picker must be installed and configured in HCL Digital Experience 9.5 release update CF214 or higher.

 ## Packaging, installing, and deploying design